 4. Difficulty Chewing and Eating

-Missing teeth can make it harder to chew certain foods, especially:
+Missing teeth can make it difficult to chew:

 • Hard foods (nuts, apples)